Probing Interacting Dark Sectors with upcoming Post-Reionization and Galaxy Surveys: Interacting Two-Fluid Set-Up with CDM and Dynamical DE

 As representative dynamical dark energy models, two commonly used parametrizations of the DE EoS have been considered.
 The first is the Chevallier-Polarski-Linder (CPL) form, $w(a) = w_0 + w_a (1-a)$ \citep{Chevallier:2000qy,Linder:2002et}, and the second is the Jassal-Bagla-Padmanabhan (JBP) form, $w(a) = w_0 + w_a a(1-a)$ \citep{Jassal:2005qc}, where $w_0$ is the present day value, and $w_a$ is the evolution parameter.
-These parametrizations provide simple and flexible descriptions of evolving dark energy and are widely used in studies of dynamical dark energy.
+Notably, if one constructs a class of CPL-like parametrizations where the redshift-dependence scales as $z/(1 + z)^p$, with $p$ being a natural number, then the JBP parametrization is the second in this family with $p = 2$ after CPL.
+Consequently, JBP enables a steeper evolution of the EoS, while keeping the same value today and in the far past.
+These parametrizations provide simple and flexible descriptions of evolving dark energy and are widely used in studies of dynamical dark energy \citep{Copeland:2006wr,Li:2012dt}.
 They also allow a direct comparison with previous analyses of these iDMDE models \citep{Shah:2024rme,Shah:2025ayl}.
 In addition, recent observational hints of a possible evolution of the DE EoS from the Dark Energy Spectroscopic Instrument (DESI) \citep{DESI:2024mwx} further motivate the exploration of such parametrizations beyond the cosmological constant scenario.